-The proposed codes changes would add a prescriptive section to 140.4 specifically for all nonresidential DOAS to require:
+The proposed codes changes would add a prescriptive section to 140.4 specifically for all nonresidential dedicated outside air system unit (DOASu) to require:

-- 1. A minimum level of ventilation energy recovery with bypass (free cooling) capabilities.
-If a DOASu (see definition in Section 4.1.2 of this report) does not have these capabilities, there would be an exemption requiring the H/C system to include an economizer. - 2.
+- A minimum level of ventilation energy recovery with bypass (free cooling) capabilities.
+If a DOASu (see definition in Section 4.1.2 of this report) does not have these capabilities, there would be an exemption requiring the heating and cooling system to include an economizer. - 2.
 DOASu fan speed control capabilities. - 3.
-Total system fan power requirements in sync with enhance fan power criteria proposed in a different CASE measure in 140.4 (c) on fans both above 1 kW. - 4.
-H/C system terminal fans that cycle off when not in use. - 5.
-A maximum reheat limit on ventilation supply air for DOASu's with active cooling, such as DX-DOAS.
+Heating and cooling system terminal fans that cycle off when not in use. - 4.
+Requiring ventilation air be directly supply to each space or downstream of any terminal cooling or heating coil. - 5.
+A maximum reheat limit on ventilation supply air for DOASus with active cooling, such as DX-DOAS. - 6.
+Total system fan power requirements in sync with enhanced fan power criteria proposed in a different CASE measure in 140.4 (c) on fans both above 1 kW.

-The proposal would also expand current field verification and acceptance testing to include DOAS units.
+The proposal would also expand current acceptance testing to include DOAS units.
 The proposal would require enhancements to the ACM to define a DOAS system and changes to the code compliance software CBECC-Com for DOAS.

 The proposal would ensure the efficiency of all types of DOAS installations, while also making appropriate allowances to accommodate the wide range of products and configurations in California.
-The savings and cost effectiveness could be significant: Statewide savings are estimated around 4 GWh in the first year.
-The proposed prescriptive code would also help form the basis for reach codes and incentive programs to continue increasing efficiency thresholds as the technology matures.
+The savings and cost effectiveness could be significant, with the statewide savings estimated around 40 GWh in the first year.
+The proposed prescriptive code measure could also help form the basis of reach codes and incentive programs to continue increasing efficiency thresholds as the technology matures.

-Dedicated outdoor air systems (DOAS) have high potential to reduce HVAC energy usage in nonresidential buildings and are also a key solution for all-electric buildings.
+DOAS have high potential to reduce HVAC energy usage in nonresidential buildings and are also a key solution for all-electric buildings.
 They are used in a majority of California nonresidential net zero energy projects.
 Also, DOAS are becoming increasingly popular in California and nationwide because they offer more flexibility for designers and building owners.
-The Statewide CASE Team research found that the market share of DOAS new construction projects in California between 2012 and 2019 jumped from 9 percent to 19 percent for new construction, and from three percent to five percent for alterations (ConstructConnect Research 2020).
+The Statewide CASE Team research found that the market share of DOAS projects in California between 2012 and 2019 jumped from 9 percent to 19 percent for new construction and from three percent to five percent for alterations (ConstructConnect Research 2020).
 However, Title 24, Part 6 does not currently have a definition or prescriptive requirements for DOAS.
 The proposed code changes would generate cost-effective energy savings, help protect consumers, and support state goals to move towards carbon neutral buildings.

-DOAS refers to supplying only outdoor air, as opposed to mixed air systems that supply blend of outdoor and return air.
-In this proposal, consistent with ASHRAE educational materials, "DOASu" would refer to the unit supplying the outdoor air, and the term "DOAS system" would refer to the DOASu plus the space heating and cooling system (H/C system) that provides comfort control in each of the zones within the building.
+DOAS refers to supplying only outdoor air, as opposed to mixed air systems that supply a blend of outdoor and return air.
+In this proposal, consistent with ASHRAE educational materials, "DOASu" would refer to the unit supplying the outdoor air, and the term "DOAS system" would refer to the DOASu plus the space heating and cooling system (heating and cooling system) that provides comfort control in each of the zones within the building.